chnm/model-articles/content/articles/blocknewman.md

 broad trends within each region's version of women's history.
 At the same time, I'm now struck by how little race appears in this article;
-given how focused "race" topics were on North American history abstracts, I recall not wanting to be overly U.S.-focused, so may have underplayed the topic, since it was not an easily comparable one.
+given how focused "race" topics were on North American history abstracts.
+I recall not wanting to be overly U.S.-focused, so may have underplayed the topic, since it was not an easily comparable one.
 I would hope that in 2021, the scholarship would support and even require a more intersectional analysis.